d0p3t/SubNotifier/README.md

 ```

 ### Enable/Disable Features
-There also various settings that you can set enable (true) or disable (false).
+There also various settings that you can enable (true) or disable (false).

 | Setting | Description | Default |
 |---------|-------------|---------|